 Under whatever name, Platyosprion platycarpum is not at all a familiar tree in cultivation.
 (The ‘common’ moniker ‘Japanese Yellow-wood’ is rather unhelpful, in that the species is equally widespread in the wild in China, and is no longer considered a member of the yellow-wood genus – its use should be discontinued.)

-A fine tree planted by the Eley family at East Bergholt Place in Suffolk, also of unknown origin and long-labelled Cladrastis sinensis (i.e. C. delavayi), is handsome and distinctive and seems to be a genuine example of Platyosprion platycarpum.
-Unlike C. delavayi, it has grown a relatively upright, domed crown on a longer single bole; its grey bark is just starting to crack with age into wide very shallow ridges; the rather glossy leaflets - with their alternate distribution - are more widely spaced on the central stalk and their narrowly ovate shape, on rather longer petiolules, creates a lighter, airier canopy.
+Meanwhile another European nursery, Späth of Berlin, had supplied an apparently genuine Platyosprion platycarpum to the Arnold Arboretum in the United States in 1900 (Spongberg & Ma 1997), and this was the source in turn of another introduction to Kew, in 1902, from which a close-set group of three scions survives within the Fabaceae collection (Tree Register 2022).
+Platyosprion was collected again by Ernest Wilson at Hondo in Japan in 1914 (W 7522); a low tree at Bodnant in north Wales, long lost, was understood to have been raised from this collection (Andrews 1997).
+Wilson collected further seed in Japan in 1919, from which a tree was also grown at the Arnold Arboretum (Andrews 1997); this is likely to be the origin of two more genuine examples at Kew which were received in 1937 and of which the healthier was 10 m tall in 2022 (Tree Register 2022).
+A fine tree planted by the Eley family at East Bergholt Place in Suffolk, also of unknown origin and long-labelled Cladrastis sinensis (i.e. C. delavayi), seems to be another genuine example of Platyosprion platycarpum.
+Unlike C. delavayi, it has grown a relatively upright, domed crown on a longer single bole; its grey bark is just starting to crack with age into wide very shallow ridges; the rather glossy leaflets – with their alternate distribution – are more widely spaced on the central stalk and their narrowly ovate shape, on rather longer petiolules, creates a lighter, airier canopy.
 In this garden’s rather dry, near-continental climate the tree seems very much at home, flowering and fruiting profusely each year; the individual flowers are smaller than those of the cultivated Cladrastis species but they stand above the foliage in wide, delicate plumes.
 In 2016 this specimen was 13 m × 50 cm dbh (Tree Register 2021).
 Suffolk farmer Lance Arthey, who has developed a remarkable private arboretum a few miles away, has found that seedlings are easily raised from this plant; one of these had grown well to 6 m by 2016 and, planted beside a genuine C. delavayi, flushes up to six weeks earlier (Tree Register 2021).
 This example already produces fertile seed, and Lance has donated seedlings to John Hillier at the Sir Harold Hillier Gardens.
-He also observes that pigeons, which regularly defoliate his C. delavayi and have to be deterred by scarecrows, find the putative Platyosprion unpalatable (Lance Arthey pers. comm.).
+He also observes that pigeons, which regularly defoliate his C. delavayi and have to be deterred by scarecrows, find the putative Platyosprion unpalatable (L. Arthey pers. comm.).